bitsapien/bitsapien.github.io/content/notes/books/anatomy-of-hate.md

   * Dungar declared to the people to "burn the Muslims" and seek revenge.
   * They were also anti-Christian and anti-NGO
 * "The 28th was not a calendar day.
 It was a black hole that bent time.
 In the lives of Suresh, Dungar and Pranav, it re-arranged all previous days and experiences."

-Introduction:

-India has seen enough instances of horrific hate violence.
-We tend to imagine the perpertrators of these crimes of hate and bigotry as faceless mobs.
-We tend to forget that these men are also humans and have lived a normal lives full with dreams, aspirations, love as well as hate.
-Most of them have families they will go back to after they have murdered/raped/plundered.

-Revati is looking for answers.
-She is a reputed investigative and TV journalist.
-Her quest for answers.
-Took 10 years and talked to 100 men who joined the crimes and foiund few who were willing to reveal the story.